All About Clinical Data Managers

 - Clinical Data Associate

-There were about 37,200 jobs for Clinical Data Manager in 2016 (in the United States).
+In the United States, there were 37,200 jobs for Clinical Data Manager in 2016.
 New jobs are being produced at a rate of 33.9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Clinical Data Manager by 2026.
-Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.
+The BLS estimates 4,400 yearly job openings in this field.

 The states with the most job growth for Clinical Data Manager are Utah, Rhode Island, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Arkansas.
 These states have the worst job growth for this type of profession.